evieran/Kubernetes-1st-Project/README.md

 The scripts provided in these exercise files will allow you to create and delete Kubernetes clusters with Elastic Kubernetes Service (EKS) by Amazon Web Services.
 This README will guide you on how to do this.
+This repository is for educational purposes.

 # THIS COSTS MONEY